Bristol City Council and Victoria Park Primary School are working together to make the journey to school safer.

-From Thursday 27th May 2021 Atlas Road and Raymend Road will be closed to motorised vehicle traffic between 08:15-09:15 in the morning and 15:00-16:00 in the afternoon, Monday to Friday, during term time only.
-During these times only emergency services vehicles will be permitted to access Atlas Road and Raymend Road.
+From Thursday 27th May 2021 Atlas Road and Raymend Road has been closed to motorised vehicle traffic between 08:15-09:15 in the morning and 15:00-16:00 in the afternoon, Monday to Friday, during term time only.
+During these times only emergency services vehicles are permitted to access Atlas Road and Raymend Road.

-To help facilitate the successful implementation of the School Street, the direction of the existing one-way system on Raymend Road will also be reversed; the new system will run northbound, away from St John’s Lane and will be in force 24 hours per day, seven days per week for the duration of the pilot.
+To help facilitate the successful implementation of the School Street, the direction of the existing one-way system on Raymend Road was also reversed.
+The new system runs northbound, away from St John’s Lane and is in force 24 hours per day, seven days per week for the duration of the pilot.

 A new one-way system was also introduced on the lower part of Kensal Road running northbound, between Atlas Road and Kensal Avenue.
 This is in force 24 hours per day, seven days per week for the duration of the pilot.

-The reasons for introducing these one-way systems are firstly to allow residents to be able to exit Raymend Road and Kensal Road during the timed road closure periods.
-Secondly the introduction of these one-way systems in the directions mentioned above should also prevent drivers from driving down Raymend Road and Kensal Road and getting trapped when discovering the road closure, which should avoid people having to make dangerous turns in the road.
+The reasons for introducing these one-way systems were firstly to allow residents to be able to exit Raymend Road and Kensal Road during the timed road closure periods.
+Secondly, they also help prevent motorists from driving down Raymend Road and Kensal Road and getting trapped when discovering the road closure, and therefore needing to make dangerous turns in the road.